Structure of Little League Baseball and Softball

 The District Administrators report to the Regional Director, of which there are five in the United States.
 As part of the staff of Little League Baseball, Incorporated, the Regional Directors work out of Regional Centers at Warner Robins, Georgia; San Bernardino, California; Indianapolis, Indiana, Bristol, Connecticut, and Waco, Texas.
 Representatives for the International regions of Little League maintain offices in Puerto Rico, Canada, Japan and Poland.

 The Fourth Level: International Headquarters

 Little League operations are led by Stephen D. Keener, President and Chief Executive Officer of Little League Baseball.
-Mr. Keener responds to the Little League Board of Directors, which includes eight field District Administrators elected to rotating terms by fellow District Administrators at the Congresses.
+Mr. Keener responds to the Little League Board of Directors, which includes nine field District Administrators elected to rotating terms by fellow District Administrators at the Congresses.